Country of origin: syria

 [r] Yes.

-[r] In the same center, yes.
-It was a centre with 700 people.
+[r] In the same center yes.
+It was a center with 700 people.
 From different countries.

 [i] And what was it like for you to stay there?

 [r] Difficult.
-I can’t lie… I didn’t like living there at all.
-Because there are so many people together from different cultures… and different nationalities….
-And they all have to live together in a very small place and do everything together.
-But I had an idea… what it would be like.
+I can’t lie … I didn’t think it was so cool to live there.
+Because there are so many people together from different cultures … And different nationalities … And they all have to live together in a very small place and do everything together.
+But I had an idea … How it would be.
 So it became less bad for me because I knew in advance.

 [r] Yes.
-I was prepared, “Okay.
-It’s not going to be the best moment of my life.
-I had prepared myself mentally for that challenge.
-But personally, I didn’t like that very much.
+I was prepared: “Okay.
+It is not going to be the best moment of my life. “” I had prepared myself mentally for that challenge.
+But personally I didn’t like that.
 Nobody liked that.

 [i] What were the activities there?
 What did you do for 2 months?